 Following our hypothesis, the Redox curve is simply a straight line.
-However, depending on the slope and intercept of the Redox curve, this leads to four different configurations, where the (blue) Redox curve either crosses the upper branch of B, the lower branch of B, none of them or both of them.
-These four different possibilities are schematized in Figure 3.
-When the Redox curve crosses the upper branch of B (Panel (b) of Figure 3), there is one possible equilibrium value for the oxygen (dO/dt = 0), represented by the full orange circle.
-It is a stable equilibrium: if we divert to lower oxygen values, then B > Redox (the green curve is above the blue line), meaning that dO/dt > O, and the oxygen value increases back towards equilibrium.
-Similarly, when the Redox curve crosses the lower branch of B (Panel (c) of Figure 3), there is one possible equilibrium value for the oxygen.
+However, depending on the slope and intercept of the Redox curve, this leads to four different configurations where the (blue) Redox curve either crosses the upper branch of B, the lower branch of B, none of them or both of them.
+These four different possibilities are schematized in Fig. 3.
+When the Redox curve crosses the upper branch of B (panel b of Fig. 3), there is one possible equilibrium value for the oxygen (dO/dt = 0), represented by the full orange circle.
+It is a stable equilibrium: if we divert to lower oxygen values, then B > Redox (the green curve is above the blue line), meaning that dO/dt > 0, and the oxygen value increases back towards equilibrium.
+Similarly, when the Redox curve crosses the lower branch of B (panel c of Fig. 3), there is one possible equilibrium value for the oxygen.
 This is also a stable equilibrium.
-When the Redox curve crosses both the upper and lower branches of B (Panel (d) of Figure 3), it crosses also the middle, unstable, branch.
+When the Redox curve crosses both the upper and lower branches of B (panel d of Fig. 3), it also crosses the middle, unstable branch.
 There are three possible equilibrium values for the oxygen, two of which are stable (the crossing with the upper and lower branch).
-For these three cases (panels (b), (c) and (d) of Figure 3), the system will converge towards an equilibrium value (C{eq}, O{eq}) and remain in this state as this are stable equilibria.
-When the equilibrium is reached the carbon and oxygen content will not evolve anymore.
+For these three cases (panels b, c and d of Fig. 3), the system will converge towards an equilibrium value ($C{\rm eq}$, $O{\rm eq}$) and remain in this state, as these are stable equilibria.
+When the equilibrium is reached, the carbon and oxygen content will not evolve anymore.
 The organic matter flux and the $\delta^{13}C$ will therefore also not change.

-Figure 3.
-Schematic representation of the organic term (B, green curve) and the Redox term (blue curve) as a function of the oxygen content O. Four different cases are displayed, depending on the slope and intercept of the Redox curve : (a) one unstable equilibrium; (b) and (c) a stable equilibria; and (d) two stable equilibria point of view (it corresponds to the unstable equilibria of Figure 2).
-It is also not a stable equilibria for oxygen.
+However, the situation is different in the case where the Redox curve does not cross the lower or upper branch of B but crosses the middle branch (dashed line), as represented in panel (a) of Fig. 3.
+This branch is not stable from the perspective of carbon (it corresponds to the unstable equilibria of Fig. 2).
+It is also not a stable equilibrium for oxygen.
 In this case, no equilibrium is reached for the (C, O) system, and oscillations of the oxygen and carbon content can be obtained without astronomical forcing of the organic matter flux.
 The organic matter flux and the $\delta^{13}C$ therefore also oscillate.